 GOD'S WORD EXPOSES COUNTERFEITS

 Then, to emphasize, the Apostle continues, “Do you not remember that while I was with you, I said these things to you?...
 Then will be revealed the lawless one, whom the Lord Jesus will annihilate by the appearing (bright shining) of His presence.”
-While it may be contended that that annihilation is now in process, as “knowledge shall be increased” in the time of the end (Dan.
-12:4), It is certainly not yet an accomplished fact.
-Therefore, there definitely cannot be any visible Kingdom yet, because the Apostle is emphatic that the “annihilation” of the apostasy must be accomplished before the Kingdom’s inauguration.
+While it may he contended that that annihilation is now in process, as “knowledge shall be in creased” in the time of the end (Dan.
+12:4), it is certainly not yet an accomplished fact.
+Therefore, there definitely cannot be any visible Kingdom yet, because the Apostle is emphatic that the “annihilation” of the apostasy must be accomplished before the Kingdom's inauguration.